ccgus/jstalk/README.txt

 There are two examples with JSTalk, one that just adds a category cocoa's string class: - [NSString reversedString].
 The other example is "FMDB.jstalkextra", which loads the FMDB Sqlite classes, for use in JSTalk.
 This allows you to use sqlite to create, insert, update, etc, sql tables from JSTalk.

+I'm thinking of changing the extension for these bundles from .jstalkextra, to something like .jxtra or .jstalkx.
+Let me know if you have any good ideas!